miniatureape/prohibition-old/README.md

 Prohibition is a Mootools class that provides an API for doing "Secret Knock" authentication.
-You can use a backend service to handle validation, or (if you really don't care about security) you can include it right in your javascript and use the built-in validator.
+You can use a backend service to handle validation, or (if you really don't care about security) you can use the built-in validator.

-Prohibition implements an API for "Secret Knock" Authentication.
-After a user "knocks" on an element by clicking her mouse, Prohibition uses a server-side service or its own internal validator to provide authentication.

-Knock sequences are normalized so the pattern can be sped up or slowed down and still be matched.

 Prohibition objects have an optional record mode that you can use to generate knock sequences.